CCP Certification: Everything You Need to Know

 Compensation requires not only a knowledge of numbers, but also of people and how a determined compensation fits into the overall behavioral environment and objectives of the company.

-Exceptional communication skills is also key.
+Exceptional communication skills are also key.
 Compensation professionals need to interact with other executives and employees, being comfortable enough to produce and deliver oral presentations to management.

 Discretion and ethics also come into play.
 Compensation specialists need to be discreet since they deal with confidential information day in and day out.
 A compensation specialist must know when information is sensitive and also know when there will be layoffs, as they are responsible for the design and setup of severance packages.